Cohort Objective

 Costs

-The financial framework for this program is designed to be accessible and transparent.
-The Executive DMin degree is priced at $25,000.
+The financial framework for this Cohort is designed to be accessible and transparent.
+The Executive DMin.
+Cohort is priced at $25,000.

 - Tuition rate = $630/credit hour

-- Included: on-site travel, food, and accommodations, textbooks, and membership into the AGTS Fellowship of Pentecostal Leaders
+- Included: on-site travel, food, textbooks, and membership into the inaugural AGTS Fellowship of Pentecostal Leaders

-- Not included: Air travel to learning sites
+- Not included: Air travel to learning sites, and accommodations

 Locations